lewis-weinberger/psc/README.md

 Each game is turn-based, and will indicate when it is the given player's turn.

 Note that if a client game terminates then the host game will wait until a new player joins to fill their place.
 If the host game terminates then all the clients will also terminate.
-When the game is finished the socket will be unlinked.
+If the game is finished normally, the socket will be unlinked, however if the server program is interrupted you will have to manually unlink the socket.

 ## Writing new games